First measurement of antideuteron number fluctuations at energies available at the Large Hadron Collider

 Abstract:

 The first measurement of event-by-event antideuteron number fluctuations in high energy heavy-ion collisions is presented.
 The measurements are carried out at midrapidity ($|\eta| <~ 0.8$) as a function of collision centrality in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV using the ALICE detector.
 A significant negative correlation between the produced antiprotons and antideuterons is observed in all collision centralities.
-The results are compared with coalescence calculations, which fail to describe the measurement, in particular if a correlated production of protons and neutrons is assumed.
-Thermal-statistical model calculations describe the data within uncertainties only for correlation volumes that are different with respect to those describing proton yields and a similar measurement of net-proton number fluctuations.
+The results are compared with a state-of-the-art coalescence calculation.
+While it describes the ratio of higher order cumulants of the antideuteron multiplicity distribution, it fails to describe quantitatively the magnitude of the correlation between antiproton and antideuteron production.
+On the other hand, thermal-statistical model calculations describe all the measured observables within uncertainties only for correlation volumes that are different with respect to those describing proton yields and a similar measurement of net-proton number fluctuations.

 e-Print: arXiv:2204.10166 | PDF | inSPIRE